Marianna Romano Dog Trainer

 In the meantime, Vesuvia, a long-haired German Shepherd, entered my life and immediately made herself known as a complex dog.

-I turned to Federico Libri, now a collaborator of mine, who suggested I take a course to become a dog educator.
+I entrusted myself to my collaborator Federico Libri, who at the time advised me to take a course to become a dog trainer.

 I quickly got involved by attending seminars across Italy, and I later specialized with a Master’s in behavioural rehabilitation.”